unixerius/DSO/README.md

 5. Once the installation is done, login to the VM.
 6. In your home directory on the VM, run: `git clone https://github.com/unixerius/dso`
 7. On the VM, run `sudo -i`, then `cd` into the cloned repo, into the "Lab setup" directory.
-8. As root, run the `provision-vm.sh` script.
+8. As root, run the `provision-vm-ARM.sh` script.
 This will install and configure all needed tools.

 The installation/provisioning will require 10-20 minutes, depending on your Internet connection speed.